hclpandv/devops-bootcamp/day-1/Lab-2.md

 #### Lab 2

->Pre-requite : must have an azure subscription. plesase register to [Azure Portal](https://portal.azure.com/#home) and try to get a trial subscription which free for a month.
+>Pre-requite : must have an azure subscription. plesase register to [Azure Portal](https://portal.azure.com/#home) and try to get a trial subscription which is free for a month.

 1. Go to azure portal and open cloud shell and run below command/script